turkish-nlp-suite/TrQuAD/README.md

 TrQuAD is Turkish SQuAD - Turkish translation of the SQuAD.
 The dataset can be downloaded from its devoted [HuggingFace repo](https://huggingface.co/datasets/turkish-nlp-suite/TrQuAD).
 The dataset is of version 1.1. - there are no empty answer strings.

 More about the dataset preparation can be found in our [research paper]().
+For the dataset format and more information please visit the HF repo.

 ### Generating the benchmark